 The score takes into account the number of days lost due to absenteeism and the number of separate instances on which the employee has been absent.
 An ‘instance’ is defined as a continuous period of absence.
 For example, an employee sickness for three consecutive (working) days would count as one instance, as would a single absence for just one day.

 To make sure employees are treated fairly, you are able to exclude selected absence types, such as compassionate leave, emergency days and the like.

 An employee’s Bradford Score is calculated as follows:-

 Instances2 x Days = Bradford Score

 Using this calculation, the Bradford Factor makes spotting troublesome absenteeism easy.
 Have a look at the table above, which shows the absenteeism for four employees over the last 12 months.
-Employee A had just one instance of absence, which was for 10 days.
-It is likely that this absence was either planned or its length quickly expected after day one – it is very unlikely that he/she was ‘throwing a sickie!’
+Employee A had just one instance of absence, which was for a continuous period of 10 (working) days.
+This would almost certainly be a genuine or planned absence.

 The other employees each also had 10 days of absence, but with varying numbers of instances.
 The most worrying might well be Employee D, who was absent for just one day, but on 10 separate occasions.
 Such irregular, short absences are especially disruptive and are clearly in need of investigation.

 As can be seen, using the Bradford Factor, Employee A would scores just 10 Bradford points (1 x 1 x 10), whereas Employee D scores a whopping 1,000 Bradford points (10 x 10 x 10).